canro91/canro91.github.io/_posts/2020-08-21-HowToConfigureValues.md

 }
 ```

+That's it!
+That's the Options pattern in action.
 In your tests, you can use the method `Options.Create` with an instance of the `MySettings` class to fake configuration values.

 ### Use multiple environments

 You can separate your configuration values per environment.
 You could have settings files for Development, QA or any other environment.
-If a value isn't found in an environment-specific file, ASP.NET Core uses the `appsettings.json` file.
+If a value isn't found in an environment-specific file, ASP.NET Core uses the default `appsettings.json` file.

 You can change the current environment with the `ASPNETCORE_ENVIRONMENT` environment variable.
 On a develop machine, you can use [the launchSettings.json file](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-3.1#development-and-launchsettingsjson) to set environment variables.